s-gehring/feedback-vertex-set/README.md

 2. Degree Three Case

 We detect and solve the degree three special case in polynomial time as described in [2].
-We call an instance a degree three case, if in the problem DISJOINT-􀀀FVS(G; V1; V2; k) all vertices of V1 have degree three or smaller, where V2 is a FVS of G of size k + 1 and we want to compute a FVS completely in V1 of size k.
+We call an instance a degree three case, if in the problem DISJOINT-FVS(G; V1; V2; k) all vertices of V1 have degree three or smaller, where V2 is a FVS of G of size k + 1 and we want to compute a FVS completely in V1 of size k.
 The DISJOINT-FVS problem appears in the iterative compression.
 The key idea is the following: If we consider a G[V2]-spanning tree T, every edge in G-E[T] creates a cycle.
-A V1 􀀀 adjacency 􀀀 matching is a partition of those edge in G􀀀-E[T] in groups of one or two edges and every group of two edges share an endpoint in V1.
+A V1-adjacency-matching is a partition of those edge in G-E[T] in groups of one or two edges and every group of two edges share an endpoint in V1.
 We are searching for a G[V2]-spanning tree that maximizes the number of two- groups.
 Then we put for every two-group the shared vertex and for every one-group an arbitrary vertex into the FVS.
 This is showed to be an optimal FVS in [2].
 To get